 Welcome to a page of my book, "Exploring Home."
 This is an excerpt from that book- pages 112-113.

-Now all I wish for is to be given homemade stuff from my mom... to be able to watch her as she carefully sews me a dress or places beads on a thread to form a necklace... to be sitting next to her as we make a costume together... to have that one more creative moment with her.
+Now all I wish for is for my mom to give me homemade gifts.
+I wish to be able to watch her as she carefully sews me a dress or places beads on a thread to form a necklace.
+I wish to be able to sit next to her as we make a costume together, and to have just one more creative moment with her.